robang74/roberto-a-foglietta/334-raccolta-di-post-sulla-crisi-di-gaza.md

 ## Update 2025-10-06

+[!INFO]
+2024-11-21 - The International Criminal Court issued arrest warrants, for war crimes and crimes against humanity, for Israeli Prime Minister Benjamin Netanyahu and former Defense Minister Yoav Gallant.

+2025-09-16 - The United Nations, through an independent commission of inquiry, concluded that Israel has committed genocide in Gaza.
+This conclusion was included in a report by the UN Human Rights Council commission, following the Francesca Albanese's detailed report dated March 26, 2024.
+[/INFO]

 The manifestation in favour of Palestine hits their maximum adhesion on the beginning of October, up to now.
 In some countries like Spain, those manifestations have been accompanied by street violence.
 Those who were violently destroying local assets and shops were black dressed.
 People easily forget the lessons from the past and thus it is worth recalling where black-blocks violence has been seen before.

 Do you remember the G8 in Genoa in 2001?
 Black Bloks destroyed banks and shops which were reimbursed but Police beat those people who were supporting democracy with non-violent protests.
 Violence in Spain is a clear indicator that such violence is added-up just to dismantle the credibility of those who were protesting in a civil manner.
 It is always the same old story.

-- Crozza show su [youtube](https://youtu.be/ru3p1rxcTFg?si=1H1tVXKJD2U-ECZf&t=197) o [post #12](https://www.linkedin.com/posts/robertofoglietta_da-chi-%C3%A8-finanziata-hamas-activity-7380962111046205440-Q58f), information collection about Bibi financing Hammas &nbsp; (2025-10-03)
+- Crozza show su [youtube](https://youtu.be/ru3p1rxcTFg?si=1H1tVXKJD2U-ECZf&t=197) o [post #12](https://www.linkedin.com/posts/robertofoglietta_da-chi-%C3%A8-finanziata-hamas-activity-7380962111046205440-Q58f), information collection about financing Hammas &nbsp; (2025-10-03)

-At the same time we are "discovering" that Hamas has been financed by Bibi for jeopardising the power of a more legitimate Palestinian Authority.
+At the same time we are "discovering" that Hamas has been financed by Netanyahu for jeopardising the power of a more legitimate Palestinian Authority.
 Also in this case adding-up violence creates the condition for supporting the idea that all the people who were living in the Gaza strips were terrorists, because Hamas was among them (or better said, Palestinians were hostages of Hamas).

 Everytime someone wishes to do violence against people, s/he add-up violence in the streets and after s/he act upon the "security first" principle, not in a selective manner, but against the people.
 Recently Microsoft stopped providing cloud service to the IDF because they were spying and collecting information about all Palestinian.